openebs/website/website/src/blogs/openebs-node-device-management-ndm-e2-80-8a--e2-80-8atroubleshooting-tips.md

 **Resolution:** Support for detecting disks in multipath configuration and attaching the same disk to multiple nodes will be available in the future versions of NDM

-**Root Cause:** NDM generates the UID for disk identification using the disk details like WWN, Serial etc that are fetched from the disk.
+**Root Cause:** NDM generates the UID for disk identification using the disk details like WWN, Serial, etc that are fetched from the disk.
 In case of a disk attached in multipath configuration, the details from both sdb and sdc will be the same.
 Therefore, NDM will first create a blockdevice for sdb, and then moves on to create for `sdc`.
-But at this stage it will find that a blockdevice with that UID already exists and will update the blockdevice information with the new path `sdc`.
+But at this stage, it will find that a blockdevice with that UID already exists and will update the blockdevice information with the new path `sdc`.
 This results in a blockdevice existing only for sdc.

 ---